 An underlying value of RR:C19 is transparency and reliability.
 Each review will be published online and assigned a DOI, making the work fully citable and claimable on reviewers’ ORCID and Publons accounts.
 Our standard practice is to publish the reviewers’ full names and affiliations, although we will allow reviewers to publish their review anonymously, upon request.

 Given our desire to rapidly turn-around preprints, especially those that are already being referenced in the media or by the scientific community, we hope to have reviewers let us know if they’re available to review as soon as possible.
-We would like for the rapid review to be completed within seven days, and for reviews to be published within the following two weeks, ideally when there are at least two peer reviews.
+We would like for the rapid review to be completed within a month, ideally when there are at least two peer reviews.
 We encourage reviewers to work with a colleague, graduate student, or post doc (with appropriate credit) to help prepare the review, if desired.
 We do our best to avoid inviting reviewers with likely conflicts of interest with the authors but also ask all reviewers to notify us of any potential conflicts of interest.